 Ferris State University professor and Writing Center director Andy Kantar’s love of young-adult literature spans the spectrum from high fantasy and poetry to history and drama.

-“I value young-adult literature, because it has the capacity to change lives,” said Kantar, an English professor in the College of Arts and Sciences.
+“I value young-adult literature, because it has the capacity to change lives,” said Kantar, an English professor in the College of Arts, Sciences and Education.
 “Inspiring themes can give teenage kids the courage to face daunting challenges and empower them with the realization that overcoming adversity will make them stronger.”

 During a sabbatical this spring, Kantar completed the process of writing “Game Face.”
 The young-adult novel will be published by Whiskey Creek Press, and print and electronic versions are expected to be released in upcoming months.